LArSoft/larsoft.github.io/wiki/WorkingWithLArSoftGithubRepos.md

 -   “origin” or “personal repository” refers to the repository in the user’s GitHub account
 -   “local” refers to the working repository on the user’s development machine

-Where are the primary LArSoft repositories?(#Where-are-the-primary-LArSoft-repositories)
+Where are the primary LArSoft repositories?
 -------------------------------------------------------------------------------------------

 The LArSoft repositories are owned by the LArSoft organization on Github: [http://github.com/LArSoft](http://github.com/LArSoft)

-How do I join GitHub and configure my personal GitHub account?(#How-do-I-join-GitHub-and-configure-my-personal-GitHub-account)
+How do I join GitHub and configure my personal GitHub account?
 ---------------------------------------------------------------------------------------------------------------------------------

 In order to develop and contribute LArSoft code, you will need to have a personal GitHub account.